 Turkey or the Republic of Turkey.

-A large proportion of Turkey in Anatolia, known as Asia Minor, by 97% of the total area and the remaining 3% is located in Europe.
+A large population of Turkey in Anatolia, known as Asia Minor, by 97% of the total area, and the remaining 3% are located in Europe.

 The Bosphorus Bridge connects the Asian part with Turkey and the European part, which cuts the Bosporus Strait.

 Reason for Naming the country

 The word "Turkey" in Turkish is divided into two words: the first one is "Türk" which refers to the name of the Turkish nationality and the word "ye" which means "the owner", "our land" or "associated with us".
 This name was called by the Turks in the Middle Ages..

 The flag of the Republic of Turkey has a Red background